How to perform the 30 30 30 Hard reset for routers and modems

-Frequently asked questions about resetting
+Frequently asked questions when hard resetting your router

 What are the default usernames and passwords for my ASUS router?

 Usually when a router has its default settings the username and password are some combination of admin, user, password.
 However If you want the exact answer use the search function to find your specific model.
-If you don’t know the exact mode you can browse the asus router login to see if you can find it in the list
+If you don’t know the exact mode you can check the asus router login to see if you can find it in the list

 What do the flashing light indicate / router light troubleshooting?

 If your router has started flashing its light in odd combinations that you don’t understand you should check out the router manual to see what the flashing light symbolize.

 For example if you have a Linksys e1200 and it starts acting up you can check the linksys e1200 manual page for the solution.
 Use the search function in the top bar.

 When should a factory reset be performed on the modem?